MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 ## Clean up resources

-In this exercise, you have applied dynamic data masking to columns in a table, applied row-level security, implemented column-level security and configured SQL granular permissions using T-SQL.
+In this exercise, you applied dynamic data masking to columns in a table, applied row-level security, implemented column-level security and, configured SQL granular permissions using T-SQL.

 1. In the bar on the left, select the icon for your workspace to view all of the items it contains.
 2. In the **...** menu on the toolbar, select **Workspace settings**.